Doug Selby, CEO – BS (Chemistry), CAPS

 David is an expatriate from Scotland.
 He attended the Glasgow School of Art.
 He has 23 years’ work experience in manufacturing and sales.
 David has also worked on some of the old churches and cathedrals in Scotland as a stained glass lead worker.
-He’s our resident BPI trained Energy Auditor, performing energy assessments for our homeowners and recommending any energy improvements they may need.
-David guides clients through the process of remodeling their homes, from whole-home remodels to kitchens, bathrooms, and additions to their homes.
+David guides clients through the process of remodeling their homes, from whole-home remodels to kitchens, bathrooms, and additions.
 He brings years of experience to the building industry from working with Andersen windows and Masco corporation as an Energy Building Analyst.

 He enjoys traveling, golf, outdoor activities, and spending time with his family in Northern Michigan.